 If you already have your own auto insurance, it’s likely that you’re also covered for rental cars.
 However, it’s a good idea to double-check with your insurance company that you’re covered for campers or RVs, as sometimes these types of recreational vehicles aren’t included in standard insurance.

 Your insurance will always be primary, whether it’s your own or temporary.
 If you do not have insurance and do not buy a temporary policy, you will be responsible to pay out-of-pocket for any damage and/or liability if you are involved in an accident while driving our vans.
-While we do not require you to have your own insurance to rent our vans, for this reason, we highly recommend purchasing a temporary policy if you don’t have one of your own.
+While we do not require you to have your own insurance to rent our vans, we do highly recommend purchasing a temporary policy if you don’t have one of your own.

 Supplemental Liability Insurance (SLI)

-Cost per day: $5
+Cost per day: $14